 There’s a lot more I could have done with my Kickstarter campaign to increase funding; however, at the time I was overwhelmed with what I had on my plate already.

 No excuses, though.
-For my next Kickstarter campaign (already in the works), I have some ideas with how to make it more fun for everyone involved.
-Here’s just some of the ideas:
+For my next Kickstarter campaign (already in the works), I have some ideas on how to make it more fun for everyone involved.
+Here are just some of the ideas:

 1. Collaborate and Conquer with Co-Marketing

 A great way to reach a bigger audience is to look for other projects that share a similar audience and those that may complement yours.
 If there’s a way to partner up with them, then you can both benefit from each other’s audience.